home

 Eventually, I bought an iPad, a backpack, and three graphic tees.
 All in all, I spent less than 3/1000 or 0.3% of what I'd made.

 Then, it all went away.
 It started as one bad trade.
 I really didn't think I was wrong, so I doubled down on it.
 I didn't just double down, though; I quadrupled down on four wallets and lost spectacularly.
 Ok, so I was down to around $400k.
-Unfortunately, my UC applications were a few days away, and I'd put my crypto portfolio in there as an extracurricular.
-I had listed a portfolio of around $500k, so I simply had to make back $100k.
+I had a deadline coming up, and I simply had to make back $100k.

 Only, I'd never cared about the timing or the money before.
 As my portfolio kept shrinking, I cared less and less about just how much I was losing.
 The silver lining, I guess, was detangling my self-worth from this number.